samsoir/morf/README.markdown

 ## How to get Morf

-If you have Git installed on your system, the easiest way to get Git is to use the command line.
+If you have Git installed on your system, the easiest way to get Morf is to use the command line.
 First navigate to your Kohana modules folder, then enter :

 	git clone git://github.com/samsoir/morf.git